Opiate addiction is treatable

 Opiate Abuse Helpline

 There is a number of different resources that can assist you on the way to overcoming an opiate addiction.
-One of the most convenient ways to get professional help, information, and guidance is by calling a Helpline at 1-877-848-0342.
+One of the most convenient ways to get professional help, information, and guidance is by calling our Helpline.
 Conversations are toll-free and completely confidential.
 You can ask questions, talk to someone who is experienced in the area, and get the help that you need without revealing your name or any personal information.

 Opiate Addiction Treatment Centers